TakenKills/discord.js-casanova/README.md

       }, // here is your prefix note this can be a string, array, or a function
       baseClientPermissions: ["Base client permissions."],
       baseMemberPermissions: ["Base member permissions."],
-      blockBots: true, // weather or not to block bots.
+      blockBots: true, // Whether or not to block bots.
-      blockClient: true, // Weather or not to block the client.
+      blockClient: true, // Whether or not to block the client.
       defaultCooldown: 3, // The default cooldown for commands.
       ignoreCooldown: [""], // Array of people who can ignore the cooldown.
       setCommandClient: true, // default to true || This is mostly for typescript users if you set this to false you won't be able to access the client via `this.client`!
       strict: true, // default to false.
-Weather to be strict about the command's execution.
+Wether to be strict about the command's execution.
     });
   }